Total Lunar Eclipse - 16 June 2011

 The Moon in some form or other has always held a fascination.
 I can remember as a kid reading all I could about the Moon and studied its movements any time that I had the opportunity.

-According to experts this Total Eclipse was one of the best ever, being the longest since the Total Eclipse that occurred in 2000 which just happened to be one of the three longest Total Lunar Eclipses since 1000 BC.
+According to experts, this Total Eclipse was one of the best ever and is the longest since the Total Eclipse that occurred in 2000 which just happened to be one of the three longest Total Lunar Eclipses since 1000 BC.
 There's a piece of Knowledge for your next game of Trivial Pursuit!